Monday, 30 May 2022

 If you happen to be in Nuremberg in December, don't miss the

-annual sustainable winter market Winterkiosk at Künstlerhaus art's centre opposite the central station.
-It's always happening on a weekend, in 2016 December 10/11.
+annual sustainable winter market Winterkiosk at the Kulturwerkstatt auf AEG cultural centre near the tube stop Eberhardshof.
+It's always happening on a weekend, in 2021 on the 4th and 5th of December.

 Stroll around and let you inspire from art and handicraft.
 Most eatable and drinkable items are organic.

 The market charges a small entrance fee of 5 EUR for adults.
 Note that in 2021 a covid-19 vaccine certificate is mandatory.